cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 For validators in the active set, we typically assume that if they would misbehave, they pay a large reputational cost.
 This represents delegators deciding to switch validators (potentially even on chains other than the one the misbehaviour happened on), and loss of credibility in the ecosystem.
 With the much larger active set, it seems prudent to assume that reputational damage is not a deterrent for many validators.
 They might only have minimal amounts of delegated stake and control most of it themselves, so they might not be deterred from performing actions that would usually bring reputational damage.

 #### Additional negative consequences
-* Validators outside of the active set become bonded, even if they are not validating on any consumer chains
 * The provider keeper will need to implement the staking keeper interface, and modules need to be wired up to either the staking or provider keeper, depending on whether they need the consensus or staking validator set
 * This will impact how future modules are integrated, since we will need to consider whether those modules should consider the consensus validators or the bonded validators (which other modules might assume to be the same)

 ### Neutral

+* There might be validators that are bonded, but not validating on any chain at all.
+This is not a problem, but it might be a bit confusing.

 ## Alternative considerations